igrafx/KNIME-Mining-connector/howto.md

 The iGrafx Mining Completed Cases Node is a node that fetches completed cases for a specific project.

-To use it, double click on the **iGrafx Mining Completed Cases** node.
+To use it, double-click on the **iGrafx Mining Completed Cases** node.
 Enter the **ID** of the project for which you wish to retrieve completed cases.
 Then, enter the page index for **pagination**.
 You must also set a **limit** which represents the maximum number of items to return per page.